-Notes: This table presents the results of the Huber (1973) robust regressions with COMMUTE_ADD as the dependent variable.
+Notes: This table presents the results of the Yohai (1987) MM-robust regressions with COMMUTE_ADD as the dependent variable.
 COMMUTE_ADD is the maximum additional commute length in kilometers at which a subject is just willing to accept the job offer and would not prefer moving closer to the workplace over daily commuting.
 In models 1 and 2, we regress COMMUTE_ADD on D_RATE without control variables separately for the high and the low tax complexity treatment, respectively.
-D_RATE is the rate per kilometer (one-way) in euro cents, which ranges from 12 to 84 cents, at which subjects can deduct their commuting costs.
+D_RATE is the rate per kilometer (one-way) in euro cents, ranging from 12 to 84 cents, at which subjects can deduct their commuting costs.
 Model 3 and 4 are identical but include control variables.
-CURR_DISTANCE is the subject's current commute distance in kilometers, RELATIVE_HODAYS is the share of homeoffice days per week in percent of working days per week, AGE is the subject's age, INCOME is the subject's monthly net income, TEMPORARY is a dummy that is one if a subject has a fixed-term employment contract and 0 otherwise, MALE is a dummy that is one if a subject is a male and zero otherwise, MARRIED is a dummy that is one if a subject is married or in a registered partnership, CHILD_IN_HH is a dummy that is one if a subject lives in a household with a child and zero otherwise, and HOUSE_OWNER is a dummy that is one if a subject owns a house and zero otherwise.
+CURR_DISTANCE is the subject's current commute distance in kilometers, RELATIVE_HODAYS is the share of homeoffice days per week in percent of working days per week, AGE is the subject's age, INCOME is the subject's monthly net income in euro, TEMPORARY is a dummy that is one if a subject has a fixed-term employment contract and zero otherwise, MALE is a dummy that is one if a subject is a male and zero otherwise, MARRIED is a dummy that is one if a subject is married or in a registered partnership, CHILD_IN_HH is a dummy that is one if a subject lives in a household with a child and zero otherwise, and HOUSE_OWNER is a dummy that is one if a subject owns a house and zero otherwise.
 In model 5, we include both the high and low tax complexity treatments and control for TAX_COMPLEXITY_HIGH and TAX_COMPLEXITY_HIGH D_RATE.
-TAX_COMPLEXITY_HIGH is a dummy that is one if the observation is from the high tax complexity treatment and zero otherwise. $TAX_COMPLEXITY_HIGH D_RATE$ is the interaction of the two variables.
-Standard errors are reported in parentheses. , , and represent significance at the 0.10, 0.05, and 0.01 levels, respectively.
+TAX_COMPLEXITY_HIGH is a dummy that is one if the observation is from the high-tax-complexity treatment and zero otherwise. $TAX_COMPLEXITY_HIGH D_RATE$ is the interaction of the two variables.
+The Wald χ^2 test with its corresponding p-value tests for the significance of the model as a whole.
+Robust standard errors are reported in parentheses. , , and represent significance at the 0.10, 0.05, and 0.01 levels, respectively.